MENU

 Police Recruiting

-NOW ACCEPTING APPLICATIONS FOR POLICE RECRUIT TRAINING TO BEGIN IN 2025.
+NOW ACCEPTING APPLICATIONS FOR POLICE RECRUIT TRAINING.
+Deadline to apply is May 1, 2025.
 To learn more about the Medicine Hat advantage click here

 MINIMUM REQUIREMENTS